 - While the ribs are being simmered, peel and cut potatoes into 1-inch cubes.
 Peel and roll-cut carrots into pieces slightly smaller than the potato cubes.

 - Increase the heat, add carrots and wait for the water to boil again.
 Add potatoes and once the water starts boiling, lower heat to a simmer.
-Cover and simmer until all ingredients are tender to your liking, 7-10 more minutes.
+Cover and simmer until all ingredients are tender to your liking, about 10 more minutes.

-- Increase the heat and let the soup start to boil, add tomato (if using) and fish sauce.
+- Increase the heat and let the soup start to boil, add tomato (if using) and cook for about a minute and then add fish sauce.
 Adjust seasoning to taste.
 Turn off the heat, add a lot of cilantro and transfer to serving bowls, sprinkle with black pepper.

 - Parboiling the spare ribs like in the first step.